Natural dielectrics for organic field effect transistors: a study on resins derived from larch, spruce and Atlas cedar Pinaceae trees

 Abstract

-Three pinaceae resins originating from trees of high industrial significance: European larch, European spruce, and Atlas cedar that were examined in this work exhibit exceptional film formation, great dielectric qualities, and ease of processing from ethyl alcohol solutions.
-Because their film surface is essentially trap-free, it is possible to fabricate organic field effect transistors that are hysteresis-free and have outstanding stability under bias stress at working voltages below 10 V. These environmentally friendly materials, which are available at no cost, are a great option for applications aiming to produce sustainable electronics.
+Three Pinaceae resins originating from trees of high industrial significance—European larch, European spruce, and Atlas cedar—were examined in this work.
+These resins exhibited ease of processing using ethyl alcohol solutions, exceptional film formation, and great dielectric qualities with measured breakdown fields in the range of 5–7.3 MV cm−1.
+Because their film surface was essentially trap-free, it was possible to fabricate organic field effect transistors that are hysteresis-free and have outstanding stability under 12-hour bias stress at working voltages below 10 V, with current retention approaching 90% of the original value and transfer curve recovery occurring within 90 minutes.
+These environmentally friendly materials, which are freely available, are a great option for applications aiming to produce sustainable electronics.

 Article information